Relational tactics & con-art

 Scenario’s of manipulation, responsibility and trust between initiating authors and participating audiences

 This is a growing commented selection of works and projects that are understood primarily as artistic interventions.
 The works have in common that in all cases the initiating author manipulates the trust of (certain groups within) the audience in his or her artistic vision and practice.
-The term initiating author is used to indicate the person that starts the process that is an interactive work, and that is usually responsible for for the design of most of the technical and social rules under which it operates.
+The term initiating author is used to indicate the person that starts the process of the interactive work – the person who is usually responsible for for the design of most of the technical and social rules under which it operates.
 The term was coined by Architecture of Interaction group.
 (See this blog)

 Conceptual tools that help coming to terms with the notion of con-art: